-Urban Low-Density Residential.
+- Urban Low-Density Residential.
 This designation primarily focuses on single-family dwellings but also may include innovative types such as clustered housing.
 It also includes regulated environmentally critical areas within the UGAs and other areas identified for low-density urban development.
-Zones that implement the Urban Low-Density Residential designation include: Urban Restricted Residential, Urban Low Residential, and Urban Cluster Residential.
+Zones that implement the Urban Low-Density Residential designation include: Urban Restricted Residential, Illahee Greenbelt Zone, Urban Low Residential, Urban Cluster Residential and Senior Living Homestead. - Urban Restricted Residential.

-Urban Restricted Residential.
 This zone is applied to areas within UGAs that have been identified with a significant amount of critical areas and regulated pursuant to the CAO, or are planned as greenbelts or urban separators, and are therefore appropriate for lower-density development.
 These areas may include significant salmon spawning streams, wetlands and steep slopes.
 Non-residential development is limited.
 (1-5 du/ac generally, but determine allowed densities at the time of application following a review of the site and potential impacts to critical areas)

 - Urban Low Residential.
 This zone focuses on single-family residences.
 Duplexes are allowed on double lots.
+(5-9 du/ac)

-(4-9 du/ac) - Urban Cluster Residential.
+- Urban Cluster Residential.
 This zone is applied primarily to areas that are characterized by critical area constraints and large contiguous ownership parcels capable of development as a single, unified project.
 Clustering of appropriate residential densities in areas most suitable for such development, while simultaneously providing a high level of protection for wetlands, streams, critical aquifer recharge areas and wildlife habitat areas, is encouraged.
 Flexibility related to site planning is also encouraged, as the exact locations of uses should be based on the location of critical areas, transportation corridors, community needs and market conditions.
-(4-9 du/ac) - Urban Medium/High-Density Residential.
+(5-9 du/ac) - Illahee Greenbelt Zone.
+This zone is located within the Illahee Community Boundary and contain significantly environmentally constrained lands which include, but not limited to, wetlands, aquifer recharge areas, bald eagle habitat and steep slopes.
+(1-4 du/ac) - Senior Living Homestead.
+This zone is intended to apply to large contiguous parcels capable of development as single, unified projects.
+This zone shall provide housing for seniors (55 years of age and older) with a focus on the continuum of care.
+(5-9 du/ac) - Urban Medium/High-Density Residential.
 This designation primarily focuses on multifamily residential units and innovative housing types but may also include single-family housing.
 This designation encourages development at densities that make efficient use of public investments in infrastructure, facilitate public transit, and promote pedestrian and other non-motorized transportation.
 Zones that implement the Urban Medium/High-Density Residential designation include: Urban Medium Residential and Urban High Residential. - Urban Medium Residential.
 This zone focuses on duplexes, townhouses, multiple-family dwelling and small lot single-family residences.
 (10-18 du/ac) - Urban High Residential.
 This zone focuses on higher density dwellings, and allows mix of land uses, including residential and professional offices.
 It is applied in areas on or near major transportation corridors and/or ferry terminals.
 (19-30 du/ac)